-IRO MARU WRECK is one of the wreck dives you may visit on a Palau itinerary, a large fleet oiler which lies at 23-35m (75-114ft) with coral encrusted canon guns and much, much more.
+IRO MARU WRECK is one of the wrecks you may visit on a Palau itinerary, a large fleet oiler which lies at 23-35m (75-114ft) with coral-encrusted canon guns and much, much more.
 There are multiple wrecks to be seen in this area, mostly all from WWII, all which have created their own personal ecosystems underwater.

 CHANDELIER CAVES is a cave system made up of 5 separate caves, all which have stalagmites and stalactites formed inside them which resemble sparkling chandeliers.
 You will need to bring a torch and be a confident diver within caves, if so then they are beautiful caves to explore.